warrior2323/GAPSHAPE---Encrypted-TCP-Chat-Application/README.md

         Start the server: In your first terminal, run the following command: ``` bash python server.py ```.

-• Start the client: In your second terminal, run the GUI client: ```bash python clientgui.py ```.
+• Start the client : If you want to experience Gapshape with GUI ,then for the client file, Run - ```bash clientgui.py ```.
+                     If you want to experience Gapshape without GUI, then for the client file , Run - ```bash client.py ```.
-   Now, simply enter a username in the application
+                       -- Now, simply enter a username in the application
                                                                      Window to log in and start chatting!